 How will I bring more human contact into my work?
-Can I rearrange my office so that I can see others?
+Can I rearrange my office so that I casee others?
 Can I walk to others' desks instead of sending an e-mail?
-Can I organize a company social event?

-- Select one way to bring more meaning into your work this week [and do it!]. - Select one area of work in which you will create more autonomy for yourself this week. - Identify a challenging situation and encourage cooperation instead of competition. - Draft a schedule of your "ideal" work week and consider how you could achieve it.
+Can I organize see others?
+Can I walk to others' desks instead of sending an e-mail?
+Can I organize company social event?
+ACTION ITEMS: Review the material in this section.
+Focus on your answers.
+Select one way to bring more meaning into your work this week [and do it!].
+Select one area of work in which you will create more autonomy for yourself the week.
+Identify a challenging situation and encourage cooperation instead of competition.
+Draft a schedule of your "ideal" work week and consider how you could achieve it.
+NOTES